 As it is important that we still socially distance we have decided that we will follow guidance and ask parents to be in the water with our beginners.
 This will allow the children to feel supported in the water while allowing the teachers to socially distance from the pupils.

 The question has been asked ‘Surely this adds more bodies to the pool?’ but in this case the child and adult are classed as one unit socially distancing from other adult/child units and staff.
-As we have reduced numbers so much, even adding an adult to the pool with each beginner we still have far less bodies in the water then we normally would.
+As we have reduced numbers so much, even adding an adult to the pool with each beginner we still have far less bodies in the water than we normally would.
 We understand this is different to our usual approach and we can’t wait to be back in the water when it is safe to do so.

-This time spent with your children I during their lessons allows you to be part of their swimming journey.
+This time spent with your children during their lessons allows you to be part of their swimming journey.
 They will love the time they get to spend with you.

 We have thought about some tips to help you and your child feel more confident during the lessons….

 - Smile – If your children see you smiling they will feel more relaxed.

 - As you come onto the poolside pack your robes and shoes into a bag and place in the storage provided.

 - Move to one of the cones in your lesson area and sit with your feet in the water with your child next to you.

 - The first lesson back will be more to do with getting used to the new environment, recapping safety rules and getting comfortable in the water again.